 Conflict Trumps Cooperation

 The balance between cooperation and conflict is a great theme of the human species.

 Ridley says that the appearance of selflessness is misleading: animals are serving the interest of their own gene.

 The selection within the species, says Ridley, is more important than among different species.

-You don’t need to run faster than a cheetah, you only need to run faster than another member of your tribe.
-And you are already are smarter than all other animals, but what matters is how much smarter are you than other humans.
+Simple: you don’t need to run faster than a cheetah, you only need to run faster than another member of your tribe.
+And you are already smarter than all other animals, but what matters is how much smarter you are compared to other humans.

 The author says that humans haven’t yet had a society where competition is good for the whole.

-And it’s the same for genes in a pool of gene.
+And it’s the same for genes in a pool of genes.
 Every gene only “wants” to get into the next generation (note that as Dawkins explains that “willingness” is of course figurative).